uxdxdev/acvisitorcenter/README.md

 ![](./docs/images/acvisitorcenter001.PNG)

 Join the queue to wait in line for the secret code.
-Use this secret to code to connect to this players Animal Crossing game.
+Use this secret code to connect to this players Animal Crossing game.

 ![](./docs/images/acvisitorcenter002.PNG)